demonsters/raincheck/README.md

 # Redux

-`Raincheck` is particular great when used with Redux.
+`Raincheck` is particularly great when used with Redux.
-To connect to a store you can use `createMiddleware()`, like so:
+To connect to a store you use `createMiddleware()`, like so:

 ```javascript